 - d) 56 kgs

 Solution: Option (d)

 P+Q-R-S= 16 R=S and P=Q

-To know more such shortcut trick and methods, stay tuned with BYJU’S. Also, get the latest CAT Exam pattern and CAT sample papers along with various engaging videos to effectively prepare for the exam.
+To know more about such shortcut tricks and methods, stay tuned with BYJU’S. Also, get the latest CAT exam pattern and CAT sample papers along with various engaging videos to effectively prepare for the exam.